oedersonmacedo/classes-modules-js/README.md

-# classes and modules in JavaScript
+# Classes and Modules in JavaScript

  - #### Classes
     - The classes are a special type of function that act as a template for creating objects;